-In its most recent public comment, IERG explains that it remains concerned that the definition of "carbon adsorber" still includes media besides carbon, such as oxides of silicon and aluminum.
+IERG remained concerned that the definition of "carbon adsorber" still includes media besides carbon, such as oxides of silicon and aluminum.
 PC 8 at 4.
-IERG believes the stand-alone term "carbon adsorber" could be deceptive.
+IERG believed the standalone term "carbon adsorber" could be deceptive.
 Id. at 4.
-When reviewing monitoring requirements for "carbon adsorbers," sources, IERG explains, might not be aware that the requirements for carbon adsorbers in Parts 218 and 219 would also extend to other types of adsorbers.
+When reviewing monitoring requirements for "carbon adsorbers," sources, IERG explained, might not be aware that the requirements for carbon adsorbers in Parts 218 and 219 would also extend to other types of adsorbers.
 Id. at 5.

 According to IERG, IEPA concedes to having had difficulties in the past with sources believing that non-carbon adsorber technologies are not subject to the requirements for carbon adsorbers.
 PC 8 at 5.
 Although the Board at first notice requested that IEPA propose an omnibus rulemaking to replace the term "carbon adsorber" with a more accurate one if needed, IERG suspects that such a rulemaking would only be triggered after sources have suffered the enforcement consequences.
 Id. at 5.
-Rather than defining the existing term "carbon adsorber" to include all media and waiting for IEPA to propose an omnibus rulemaking, IERG suggests a better approach is to avoid the situation from the outset.
-Id. at 5.
+Rather than defining the existing term "carbon adsorber" to include all media and waiting for IEPA to propose an omnibus rulemaking, IERG suggested limiting the "carbon adsorber" definition to activated carbon.
+Id.